 Our curriculum is designed to promote and sustain a thirst for knowledge and a love of learning, with each of our carefully chosen ‘topics’ being driven by an enquiry question.
 Some of our curriculum content is subject specific, whilst other content is combined in a cross-curricular approach.
 This enables children to make meaningful links throughout their learning, with ‘real’ and memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
 Continuous provision, in the form of daily routines also allows for the teaching of some aspects of the curriculum.
 Our curriculum design builds in opportunities to allow for retrieval practise of previously learned content, supporting children to know and remember more in the long term.

-We aim to provide a creative, highly inclusive, challenging and real-world curriculum that inspires future thinkers, innovators and problem solvers in an environment that stimulates and supports high quality learning, both indoors and outdoors.
+We aim to provide a creative, highly inclusive, challenging and real-world curriculum that inspires future thinkers, innovators and problem solvers in an environment that stimulates and supports high quality learning, both indoors and outdoors and giving them access to the latest technology.
 Teaching and learning at Easterside Academy is adaptive.
 Teachers have an understanding of different pupil needs; provide opportunity for all pupils to experience success; meet individual needs; group pupils effectively.

 Our curriculum builds upon pupils’ strengths, interests, prior knowledge and experiences and develops children’s confidence in their capacity to learn and work both independently and collaboratively.
 It allows pupils to gain knowledge and skills by investigating and responding to complex questions, problems, or challenge.
 It involves essential questions; 21st century skills; in depth enquiry; pupil voice; peer critique; learning for purpose and authentic audiences.